dievus/Python3-C2-Course-Code-Modules/README.md

 # Python3-C2-Course-Code-Modules

-Modules for my C2 course students to use for their own projects.
+### SMTP Module

+A free and easy to use module for sending connection notifications via email